OctopusSamples/SpaceCloner/docs/ParameterReference.md

 The values for these options are either `True`, `False` or `null`.
 Null will cause the default parameter to be used.

-- OverwriteExistingCustomStepTemplates` - Indicates if existing custom step templates (not community step templates) should be overwritten.
+- `OverwriteExistingCustomStepTemplates` - Indicates if existing custom step templates (not community step templates) should be overwritten.
 Useful when you make a change to a step template you want to move over to another instance.
 Defaults to `false`.
-- OverwriteExistingLifecyclesPhases` - Indicates you want to overwrite the phases on existing lifecycles.
+- `OverwriteExistingLifecyclesPhases` - Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want applied to applied to another space/instance.
 You would want to leave this to false if the destination lifecycle has different phases.
 Defaults to `false`.
-- OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
+- `OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
 Defaults to `false`.
+- `CloneProjectChannelRules` - Indicates if the project channel rules should be cloned and overwrite existing channel rules.
+Defaults to `false`.
-- CloneProjectRunbooks` - Indicates if project runbooks should be cloned or should be skipped.
+- `CloneProjectRunbooks` - Indicates if project runbooks should be cloned or should be skipped.
 This is useful when you just want a quick copy of a project and the variables, but not the runbooks.
 Defaults to `true`.
-- CloneTeamUserRoleScoping - Indicates if the space teams should have their scoping cloned.
+- `CloneTeamUserRoleScoping` - Indicates if the space teams should have their scoping cloned.
 Will use the same teams based on parameter `SpaceTeamsToClone`.
 Defaults to `false`.
-- AddAdditionalVariableValuesOnExistingVariableSets` - Indicates a variable on the destination should only have one value.
+- `AddAdditionalVariableValuesOnExistingVariableSets` - Indicates a variable on the destination should only have one value.
 You would have multiple values if you were scoping variables.
 Defaults to `false`.

 ## AddAdditionalVariableValuesOnExistingVariableSets further detail